Stomach ulcer: Information & peptic ulcer doctors

 Treatment of a gastric ulcer

-Various forms of treatment are available for a gastric ulcer.
+Various forms of therapy are available to treat a gastric ulcer.
 They are used depending on the severity and cause of the disease.

-If this does not result in healing or if complications occur, surgery is necessary.
-Complications can include stomach bleeding or the gastric ulcer breaking through the stomach wall.
+If this does not heal or complications occur, surgery is necessary.
+Complications can include gastric bleeding or a breakthrough of the ulcer through the stomach wall.

 Various irritating factors can irritate and damage the stomach lining and promote the development of a gastric ulcer.
 These factors should be avoided during and after treatment.
-This includes for example
+These include, for example

 • Nicotine,